Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Background and Related Work

 \subsection{Dependabot}

-Among different dependency update bots, Dependabot~\cite{Dependabot} is the most visible one in GitHub projects~\cite{DBLP:conf/botse-ws/WyrichGHM21}.
+Among different dependency management bots, Dependabot~\cite{Dependabot} is the most visible one in GitHub projects~\cite{DBLP:conf/botse-ws/WyrichGHM21}.
 Dependabot Preview was launched in 2017~\cite{DependabotInterview} and acquired by GitHub in 2019~\cite{DependabotAquisition}.
-In Augest 2021, it was shutdown in favor of the new, GitHub native Dependabot~\cite{DependabotShutdown} operating since June 2020.
-Currently, Dependabot offers two main functionalities: \begin{itemize}[leftmargin=11pt] \item \textbf{Automated Dependency Update~\cite{DependabotConfig}:} If a configuration file named \Code{dependabot.yml} is added to a GitHub repository, Dependabot will begin to open PRs that update project dependencies to latest version.
-Developers can specify exact Dependabot behavior in \Code{dependabot.yml}, such as which dependency to update or not update, update interval, maximum number of simultaneous Dependabot PRs, etc. \item \textbf{Security Update~\cite{DependabotAlertAccess}:} Dependabot scans the entire GitHub to find repositories using dependencies with security vulnerabilities.
-Even if no \Code{dependabot.yml} is supplied, Dependabot still alerts repository owners via emails.
-Then, repository owners can manually tell Dependabot to open PRs that update vulnerable dependencies to their patched versions. \end{itemize}
+In August 2021, it was shut down in favor of the new, GitHub native Dependabot~\cite{DependabotShutdown} operating since June 2020, which offers two main services: \begin{itemize}[leftmargin=15pt] \item \textbf{Dependabot version update~\cite{DependabotConfig}:} If a configuration file named \Code{dependabot.yml} is added to a GitHub repository, Dependabot will begin to open PRs that update project dependencies to the latest version.
+Developers can specify the exact Dependabot behavior in \Code{dependabot.yml} (e.g., update interval and the max number of PRs). \item \textbf{Dependabot security update~\cite{DependabotAlertAccess}:} Dependabot scans the entire GitHub to find repositories with vulnerable dependencies.
+Even if no \Code{dependabot.yml} is supplied, Dependabot still alerts repository owners and repository owners can tell Dependabot to open PRs that update vulnerable dependencies to their patched versions. \end{itemize}

-Figure~\ref{fig:depbotpr} shows an example PR opened by Dependabot~\cite{datadesk/baker/pull/1127}.
-Apart from all the details, one especially interesting Dependabot feature is the \textbf{compatibility score} badge.
-According to GitHub documentation~\cite{DependabotCompatScore}: \textit{An update's compatibility score is the percentage of CI runs that passed when updating between specific versions of the dependency.} In other words, the score uses the large-scale regression testing data available in GitHub CI checks to estimate the risk of breaking changes in a dependency update.
-Although it looks like a promising direction for solving the \textbf{update suspicion} problem, its effectiveness in practice remains unknown.
+Figure~\ref{fig:depbotpr} shows an example Dependabot PR~\cite{datadesk/baker/pull/1127}.
+Apart from all other details, one especially interesting Dependabot feature is the \textbf{compatibility score} badge.
+According to GitHub documentation~\cite{DependabotCompatScore}: \textit{An update's compatibility score is the percentage of CI runs that passed when updating between specific versions of the dependency.} In other words, the score uses the large-scale regression testing data available in GitHub CI test results to estimate the risk of breaking changes in a dependency update.
+This looks like a promising direction for solving the \textbf{update suspicion} problem, as previous studies have shown that project test suites are often unreliable in detecting update incompatibilities~\cite{DBLP:journals/jss/HejderupG22} and the false alarms introduce significant maintenance overhead~\cite{rombaut2022there}.
+However, the score's effectiveness in practice remains unknown.